jongornet14/HyperController/README.md

 ### LLMs Example

-For using HyperController while fine-tuning a LLMs via LoRA, using the following command:
+For using HyperController while fine-tuning an LLMs via LoRA, using the following command:

 ```bash
 python3 tuning.py --method 'HyperController'